DandaIT04/codinGame/README.md

 if input a == input a reversed, print wins else loses

 I hate python sometimes. if list(a).
-Then b = a, b.reversed(), a is also reversed.
+Then b = a, b.reverse(), a is also reversed.
 Like why? i thought python executes top down but b = a also a = b in this case?
-In order to ensure b.reversed() doesn't affect a, i have to do b = list(a).
+In order to ensure b.reverse() doesn't affect a, i have to do b = list(a).
 Like why?